gapotchenko/Turbo-CocoR/README.md

 ```

 Once generated, the files are ready to be compiled as a part of your project.
-Whenever you change the grammar, you should regenerate the scanner and parser source files.
+Whenever you change the grammar or frame files, you should regenerate the scanner and parser source files.

 For further guidance, see the [examples](Examples).